vacp2p/rfc/content/docs/rfcs/23/README.md

 ### Topic sharding example

-The following is an example of named sharing, as specified in [51/WAKU2-RELAY-SHARDING](/spec/51).
+The following is an example of named sharding, as specified in [51/WAKU2-RELAY-SHARDING](/spec/51).

 ```
 waku/2/waku-9_shard-0/